qihongl/learn-hippo/docs/paper_task_encoding/decision_log.md

   step: it adds a representation-learning problem while the exact observable state already exhibits the mixed-objective failure.
 The report will separate the positive DM-only feasibility result from this negative full-task diagnosis.

+## 2026-08-31 — Reporting conclusion and next gate

+- The report's headline claim is deliberately two-part: learned boundary encoding is computationally feasible in DM-only versions of the released task, but emergence from the complete RM/DM/NM mixture is not supported.
+- A learned endpoint result means the free neural policy assigned its own probability to the boundary; forced endpoint schedules remain labeled as baselines throughout.
+- Future relevance being unavailable at encoding remains a natural task constraint, not a limitation.
+No future-target or condition label will be added to rescue the mixed objective.
+- Multiseed DM confirmation and a full-mixture temporal-policy audit precede any recurrent representation extension.
+This preserves the approved gate: do not add representation complexity while the exact observable state still fails the mixed objective.